Phoenix

 Every pregnant woman is unique, and no two deliveries are exactly alike.
 Childbirth is a completely natural phenomenon, but for various reasons labor and delivery may not proceed at the expected pace for some women.
 When the second stage of labor, during which the mother is pushing the baby through the birth canal, is going more slowly than expected, medical interventions can occur if certain safety criteria are met, including vacuum extractions and forceps deliveries.

 If all safety prerequisites are met, a doctor or midwife may at some point decide that an intervention is in order, and then decide if a vacuum or forceps delivery is medically indicated and appropriate.
 Unfortunately, not all doctors or midwives know the safety rules for when to use forceps or vacuum extractors.
-In addition, many have limited experience in using them which can create a danger for your baby.
-Before either forceps or a vacuum extractor can be used, the obstetrician or midwife must obtain appropriate informed consent form the patient.

 If your child was delivered with the assistance of a vacuum extractor or forceps, and mother or baby suffered harm, our Phoenix vacuum or forceps injury lawyers are here to help.
 If malpractice was involved, you may be entitled to a significant amount of financial compensation for medical treatment, ongoing care, and much more.